 No Note that at the time of the EID-SK trust service’s certification, the recognition of Smart-ID product as remote QSCD was possible, as at that time, the Common Criteria evaluation was finalized to the extent which gave the assurance for certifiers that the product is compliant with the eIDAS requirements laid down for remote QSCD systems.
 The final versions evaluation reports were still under preparation, however.

-The final evaluation reports of Smart-ID system (more specifically, the specific system components constituting the QSCD) were issued by TÜViT at 14th of December 2018 and 16th of May 2019, the certificates can be found here:
+The final evaluation reports of Smart-ID system (more specifically, the specific system components constituting the QSCD) were issued by TÜViT, the certificates can be found here:

 Smart-ID has also been included in the “Compilation of Member States notification on SSCDs and QSCDs” list, managed by the European Commission.